Guatemala: Study Childhood in the Developing World (Winter 2013-2014)

 Travel to Guatemala as you study Childhood in the Developing World.

-Academics: This program includes a three-credit course as well as a 1-credit course, which, when taken together provide learning community credit.
-This program is recommended for students majoring in Psychology, Sociology and Elementary Education, but is open to any major.
+Academics: This program is a 4 credit Learning Community, consisting of 2 courses in Psychology.
+It is recommended for students majoring in Psychology, Sociology and Elementary Education, but is open to any major.

-Program Cost: The 2014 Guatemala program has a fee of $1,600.
-This includes all ground transportation and accomodation during the 2 week stay in Guatemala as well as medical insurance.
+Program Cost: The 2016 Guatemala program has a tentative fee of $1,700.
+A final program fee will be made available by December 2014.
+The fee includes all ground transportation and accomodation during the 2 week stay in Guatemala as well as medical insurance.
 Group flights are arranged separately for an additional charge.
 Not included in the program fee are individual meals and discretionary spending.